How does it look now?

 The Department has endeavoured to maintain as many car parking spaces as possible.
 Overall, there will be a reduction in 130 parking numbers along the full length of the Promenade.
 Where parking spaces are lost, these have been replaced with other features such as bus laybys, taxi ranks, loading bays etc. to the benefit of public transport and local requirements.

-Are cyclists accommodated in the new proposals?
+Are cyclists accommodated ?